Subscriber Welcome Kit: Best Practices Checklist

 Tips and Advice from our Experts

-Your QuickStart Guide provides the info and links you need to get basic subscription services (and users) up and running quickly.
-But there are some pointers you simply won’t find in existing materials that are invaluable to having a great Globus experience.
-We’ve listed these below – for details, email your Globus contact or send a note to support.
+Your QuickStart Guide provides the info and links you need to get basic subscription services (and users) up and running.
+Here are some additional tips to ensure you have a great Globus experience.

 - Add Globus information to your documentation and web pages